JuliaReach/LazySets.jl/docs/src/man/parallel_approximations.md

 Consider the [symmetric interval hull approximation](@ref Symmetric interval hull) of a nested lazy set in `n` dimensions, where `n` is a positive integer.
-The calculation, a modified version of that given in the Introduction, and that is used for example in the discretization of set-based ODEs, is defined below.
+The calculation, that can be found in the discretization of set-based ODEs, is defined below for an artificial example.

 ```julia
 using LazySets